MEDIA & PUBLIC SPEAKING

 Since 2022 negotiations have been underway to develop a comprehensive legally binding instrument to tackle plastic pollution.

-Winnie was part of the University of Plymouth's team attending the third and fourth intergovernmental negotiating committee meeting in Kenya (Nov 2023) and Canada (Apr 2024) respectively, where they provided scientific evidence to support the Treaty to over 20 member states.
+Winnie was part of the University of Plymouth's delegation attending the third and fourth intergovernmental negotiating committee meeting in Kenya (Nov 2023) and Canada (Apr 2024) respectively, where they provided scientific evidence to support the Treaty to over 20 member states.

 Read more HERE